GerHobbelt/ejs/README.md

     the middle of a line).
   - `preprocessor`    Add a function that accepts and returns a string to proccess the content before EJS

-## Global only Options
+## Global Options
+set on the `ejs` object itself

+  - `delimiter`       Character to use with angle brackets for open/close
   - `fileLoader`      Use to To imply security restrictions, takes a filepath, returns a template string (see fileLoader management classes)
   - `codeTransformer` Use to pass prepared template JS to a compiler function (takes and returns a JS-code string) that unserstands EJS-debug JS (TypeScript, babeljs, ..)

 ## Tags